YanZehong/yanzehong.github.io/_posts/2014-3-3-Hello-World.md

 ### REGISTRIES
 A Docker registry stores Docker images.
 Docker Hub is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub.
 You can also run your own private registry.

-When you use the docker pull or docker run commands, the required images are pulled from your configured registry.
+When you use the {% highlight ruby %} docker pull {% endhighlight %} or {% highlight ruby %} docker run {% endhighlight %} commands, the required images are pulled from your configured registry.

-When you use the docker push command, your image is pushed to your configured registry.
+When you use the {% highlight ruby %} docker push {% endhighlight %} command, your image is pushed to your configured registry.

 #### Header 4